Hangzhou Travel Guide

 Besides West Lake and the water towns, Hangzhou is also the home to Alibaba, and "a city without cash" is its new name card.

 One of Alibaba's huge successes is that they have built an ecosystem for a range of industries: Alibaba has set up a series of smarter and faster businesses including futuristic hotels, supermarkets, and bookstores in Hangzhou.

 Best Time to Visit Hangzhou

-Hangzhou enjoys a subtropical monsoon climate with four distinct seasons, which is warm and humid.
-Spring (March and April) and Autumn (September to October) is the best time travel to Hangzhou.
+Hangzhou enjoys a subtropical monsoon climate with four distinct seasons, which are warm and humid.
+Spring (March and April) and Autumn (September to October) is the best time to travel to Hangzhou.
 In Spring blossoms are in full bloom, and in Autumn it gradually turns cool.

 The annual average precipitation is 1,500 mm, and the average temperature is 16.2℃.
 The average temperature in summer is 28.6℃ and 3.8℃ in winter, sometimes the temperature falls down to 0℃ in winter with heavy snow, West Lake is the best place to see snowy scenery.

 Hangzhou has an extensive transportation network connected all over China.
 You'll find it very easy to get there from nearby cities, such as Shanghai, Suzhou, Ningbo, Nanjing, Huangshan…